Foldager94/FunktionelProgrammering/04Union Types/README.md

-## How to handle polymorphism using union types
+## How to handle polymorphism

-> Union types allowes us to store different data in the same memory spot
+> The way we handle polymorphism is with the Maybe tag and Nothing
 > In elm and haskell we can use the 'Maybe' tag.
 >
 > ```